membraneframework-labs/guide/guide/creating_element/testing.md

 ### Testing element's interaction with a pipeline

-Another common use of these assertions is checking weather communication with a pipeline is proceeding correctly.
-You can either check weather Pipeline received a message that would be handled by `c:Membrane.Pipeline.handle_other/2`:
+Another common use of these assertions is checking whether communication with a pipeline is proceeding correctly.
+You can either check whether Pipeline received a message that would be handled by `c:Membrane.Pipeline.handle_other/2`:

 ```elixir